Resonant detectors of gravitational wave in the linear and quadratic generalized uncertainty principle framework: The harmonic oscillator-gravitational wave interaction model

-Before proceeding further, note that a typical bar of gravitational wave-detector has a length $L= 3 m$ and radius $R= 30$ cm.
-Therefore, it is straightforward to approximate the gravitational wave-harmonic oscillator system as a one dimensional system as a whole.
-It is quite simple to understand that because of this one dimensional treatment, the cross-polarization term does not survive anymore.
-The Hamiltonian describing the system up to order $(\alpha^2, \beta) $ reads {\footnote{For notational simplicity, we use $\hat p_{0j} \equiv p_j$ and $\hat q_{0j}\equiv q_j$.
+Before proceeding further, note that a typical bar of gravitational wave-detector has a length $L= 3 \text{ m}$ and radius $R= 30$ cm.
+Therefore, it is straightforward to approximate the gravitational wave-harmonic oscillator system as a one-dimensional system as a whole.
+It is quite simple to understand that because of this one-dimensional treatment, the cross-polarization term does not survive anymore.
+The Hamiltonian describing the system up to order $(\alpha^2, \beta) $ reads {\footnote{For notational simplicity, we use $\hat p_{j} \equiv p_j$ and $\hat q_{j}\equiv q_j$.
 For the one dimensional case we have used $p_1\equiv p$ and $q_1\equiv q$.}}

-It can be clearly seen that the above Hamiltonian is Hermitian.
+where $p_1=p$ and $q_1=q$.
+It can be seen that the above Hamiltonian is Hermitian.
 Hence we break the Hamiltonian (\ref{4}) as

 where the analytical forms of $H_0$, $H_1$, and $H_2$ are given by